IBM/packer-plugin-ibmcloud/README.md

 winrm_insecure | bool | If true, do not check server certificate chain and host name. winrm_use_ssl | bool | If true, use HTTPS for WinRM.
 | |
 timeout | string | The amount of time to wait before considering that the provisioner failed.
+Optional.

 ***********